antonvw/wex/src/ex/README.md

 # ex library

 This library contains ex classes and functions for wex.
-It uses the core, factory, data, common, ui, ctags wex libraries.
+It uses the ctags and predecessor wex libraries.